 Eczema is a general term used to describe an inflammation of the skin.
-In fact, eczema is a series of chronic skin conditions that produce itchy rashes; scaly, dry and leathery areas; skin redness; or inflammation around blisters.
-It can be located anywhere on the body, but most frequently appears in the creases on the face, arms and legs.
+In fact, eczema is a group of skin conditions that produce itchy rashes; scaly, dry and leathery areas; skin redness; or inflammation.
+It can be located anywhere on the body.
 Itchiness is the key characteristic and symptom of eczema.
 When scratched, the lesions may begin to ooze and get crusted.
 Over time, painful cracks in the scaly, leathery tissue can form.

 Eczema affects people of all races, genders and ages.
 It is thought to be hereditary and is not contagious.
 The cause of eczema remains unknown, but it usually has physical, environmental or lifestyle triggers.
 Coming into contact with a trigger, such as wind or an allergy-producing fabric, launches the rash and inflammation.
 Although it is possible to get eczema only once, the majority of cases are chronic and are characterized by intermittent flare-ups throughout a person’s life.

 For mild cases, over-the-counter topical creams and antihistamines can relieve the itching.
 In persistent cases, a dermatologist will likely prescribe stronger medicine, such as steroid creams, oral steroids (corticosteroids), antibiotic pills or antifungal creams to treat any potential infection.

 Managing eczema means preventing flare-ups.
 A good skincare routine can keep eczema under control.
 When managing eczema:

 - Do avoid "triggers" (things that you notice that flare up your rash)

 - Do cleanse skin daily with lukewarm water and a gentle liquid cleanser

 - Do moisturize regularly, ideally after bathing, while skin is still damp

 - Do use hypoallergenic or fragrance-free detergents